The Giving of One's Tithes

 Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God, who gives us richly all things to enjoy.
 Let them do good, that they be rich in good works, ready to give, willing to share, storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life.
 (I Timothy 6:17-18)

-For Father Miller's full essay on "Why Do We Take Up an Offering?" please click here.
+For Father Miller's full essay on tithing, please click here.